 LITR 399 Senior Seminar.
-Group workshop and individual instruction in literary research and critical writing, leading up to the completion of a major paper in a literary field of the student's choice.
-Prerequisite: Senior standing, LITR 100.
+Group workshop and individual instruction in literary research and critical writing, leading to the completion of a thesis paper in a literary field of the student's choice.
+Prerequisite: LITR 100 and senior standing.
 3 semester credit hours.
-Typically offered: Fall Term.
+Typically offered: Fall.